bioint/MetisFL/examples/quickstart-pytorch/README.md

 ## MetisFL Learner

 The main abstraction of the client is called MetisFL Learner.
 The MetisFL Learner is responsible for training the model on the local dataset and communicating with the server.
-For the training tasks, the communication between the Learner and Controller is asynchronous at the protocol level.
-The Controller sends the training task to the Learner and the Learner sends back a simple acknowledgement of receiving the task.
-When the Learner finishes the task it sends the results back to the Controller by calling its `TrainDone` endpoint.
-For the evaluation tasks, the communication is synchronous at the protocol level.
-The Controller sends the evaluation task to the Learner and waits for the results using the same channel.

 Following the [class](
     https://github.com/NevronAI/metisfl/blob/main/metisfl/learner/learner.py) that must be implemented by the learner, we first start by the `get_weights` and `set_weights` methods.
 These methods are used by the Controller to get and set the model parameters.
 The `get_weights` method returns a list of numpy arrays and the `set_weights` method takes a list of numpy arrays as input.

 ```python